patx/micropie/README.md

 You also can use the `SessionBackend` class to create your own session backend.
 You can see an example of this in [examples/sessions](https://github.com/patx/micropie/tree/main/examples/sessions).

 ### **8. Middleware**
 MicroPie allows you to create pluggable middleware to hook into the request lifecycle.
 Take a look a trivial example using `HttpMiddleware` to send the console messages before and after the request is processed.
+Check out [examples/middleware](https://github.com/patx/micropie/tree/main/examples/middleware) to see more.
 ```python
 from MicroPie import App, HttpMiddleware